csesoc/constitution/CONSTITUTION.rst

    #.
 Any vacancy in the society Executive must be filled by following the election procedure under Section 8.

       #.
 If there is a tie for the vacant executive position, the current executive shall have a casting vote in the election.
       #.
-The candidate must accept the offer of Executive position at an Extraordinary General Meeting before they may fill the position.
+The candidate must accept the offer of Executive position at that meeting, or alternatively at an Extraordinary General Meeting before they may fill the position.

 Duties of the Executive